-Fender '65 Princeton Reverb
+Fender '65 Princeton Reverb Overview

 The legendary Fender Princeton Reverb Amp of the 1960s was small, light, and moderately powered.
-Though intended for practice situations, the Princeton was capable of big tube tone, and Fender's world-class Reverb and Vibrato effects were the icing on the cake.
+Though intended for practice situations, the Princeton was capable of big tube tone, and Fender's world-class Reverb and Vibrato effects are the icing on the cake.

 The new '65 Princeton® Reverb Amp offers today's players all of the great tone and dynamics of the original...in an affordable, roadworthy reissue.
-The robust 15-Watt platform is a wise choice for creating tube tone in a small space, and even provides enough output for small gigs and rehearsals.
-Here's what Ryan Adams thinks....
+The robust 15-Watt platform is a wise choice for creating tube tone in a small space and even provides enough output for small gigs and rehearsals.
+Here's what Ryan Adams thinks...

 Studio session?
-This amp's 15-watt output puts it squarely in the favored "small amp" category that studio cats love: it's robust enough to move some air, but the wattage is low enough to let you crank it up and let that 2 x 6V6 tube power section really go to work.
+This amp's 15-watt output puts it squarely in the favoured "small amp" category that studio cats love: it's robust enough to move some air, but the wattage is low enough to let you crank it up and let that 2 x 6V6 tube power section really go to work.

 This is how the classic tones were put to tape, and it works!
 If you're playing in a smaller venue and want an amp that can dish out the tone sauce at moderate volumes while still keeping up with a drummer, the '65 Princeton Reverb is your guitar's best friend.